-Benidorm may not be at the top of everyone’s list for places to visit in Spain … BUT there’s a reason why five million tourists arrive every year to spend their holidays there.
+There’s a reason why five million tourists arrive every year to spend their holidays in Benidorm.
 What was once a small fishing village until the 1960’s, Benidorm has now risen to become one of the world largest and most vibrant resorts, here’s why...

 1. Sun sun and more sun!

 Well never say never, but Benidorm benefits from an average of 330 days of sunshine every year so you’re almost guaranteed very warm weather.
-Winter temperatures also fluctuate between 8°C and 20°C so there’s no wonder why many tourists stay for the winter too.
+Winter temperatures also fluctuate between 8°C and 20°C so there’s no wonder why many tourists stay out of season too.

 2. It’s great value for money.

 Benidorm was one of Europe’s first low cost resorts and continues to be so to this day.
 With affordable package deals, budget airlines flying into Alicante airport and prices for food and drink lower than home you can enjoy a week in the sun without breaking the bank.
 You can also find a pint of local lager for a euro in many bars!

 With a variety of adult entertainment offers, there’s never a dull moment in Benidorm.
 There’s cabarets, singers, comedians and tribute acts including soul groups, Elvis and the Beatles.
 Most venues are free to get in and the standard is great.

 4. Party all night long in the resort that never sleeps.

 For holidaymakers who love to party, Benidorm’s nightlife scene is crazy, fun and never ends.
 From restaurants to bars to clubs to after parties, there’s always drinks on offer, music to dance to and friends to be made.

 5. Benidorm is a fantastic family holiday resort.